Troubleshooting Common CPAP Tube and Machine Issues

 If you feel that your pressure doesn’t seem like it used to, I would check your filter.
 Many people forget to replace their filters.
 If the filter becomes dirty, the motor in the machine isn’t able to pull in the air, causing the pressure to feel low.

 Have you ever experienced an issue with your CPAP tubing?
-How did you resolve it?
+How did you resolve how to fix common CPAP issues?
 Share in the comments below.